A Guide to CBD Topicals: How to Choose the Right CBD Topical

 CBD creams are developed to serve different purposes, including face hydration, localized skin moisturizing, reduced skin irritation, muscle and joint cooling and recovery from exercise.
 The botanicals and other ingredients added to the cream depending on the purpose the cream was developed to address.

 CBD Balms and Salves

 Balms and salves are similar but not identical.
 Balms are made with wax and fatty oils and have a thick consistency.
 Salves are also made with wax and fatty oils, but with a lower amount of both compared to balms.
 This makes salves softer and smoother than balms.

 Beeswax is a common ingredient, and multiple botanical oils are used that are known to soothe skin, like lemongrass oil and eucalyptus oil.
-Balms and salves soothe irritated or dry skin, prevent skin chapping, promote relaxation and promote a reduction in aches and pains.
+Balms and salves soothe irritated or dry skin, prevent skin chapping, promote relaxation and promote a reduction in aches.

 CBD lotions are not as thick as CBD creams because they have more water than oil, like witch hazel water and rose flower water.
 Added ingredients are known to benefit skin come from nature and add pleasant scents, like aloe leaf juice, grapefruit peel oil and lemon peel oil.
 CBD lotions are used similarly to CBD creams.

 How does CBD lotion work?
 It works like the other CBD topicals, except for patches.
 The carrier oils help the CBD bind with the CB2 receptors in the upper layer of the skin.
 The additional ingredients add a synergistic effect, so you get the maximum amount of help for your skin.

 CBD gels are water-based which helps with CBD absorption.
 As discussed earlier, research indicates gels may have the highest bioavailability which is why many products are CBD gels.
 This is one reason there is a good product selection for people looking for recovery after exercise or playing a vigorous sport.